readthedocs/readthedocs.org/docs/tutorial/index.rst

    :emphasize-lines: 4-5

    python:
-     version: "3.9"
+     version: "3.8"

    sphinx:
      fail_on_warning: true

-At this point, if you navigate back to your "Builds" page, you will see a `Failed` build, which is exactly the intended result: the Sphinx project is not properly configured yet, and instead of rendering an empty API page, now the build fails.
+At this point, if you navigate back to your "Builds" page, you will see a ``Failed`` build, which is exactly the intended result: the Sphinx project is not properly configured yet, and instead of rendering an empty API page, now the build fails.